 Common Confusion: Online vs. Offline

-The misunderstanding here is that all Aadhaar updates can be done online.
+It is often mistakenly assumed that all Aadhaar updates can be completed online.

 While many demographic updates and document re-validations are possible online, biometric updates (fingerprints, iris, photograph) and certain complex corrections require a visit to an Aadhaar Seva Kendra.